mesosphere/dcos-docs-site/pages/1.12/cli/command-reference/dcos-auth/dcos-auth-logout/index.md

 # Description
-This command allows you to log out of DC/OS authentication.
+The `dcos auth logout` command allows you to log out of DC/OS authentication.

 # Usage